Hiking in Croatia

 We will depart on a morning ferry from Split to Hvar island, from where we will start our hike, passing through terraced fields and abandoned villages.
 You will hear about the history of lavender production and learn many interesting facts about one of the most beautiful Croatian islands.
 Overnight in Hvar town.

 We will start on a shuttle to Humac, once a shepherds’ settlement, which offers a bird’s eye view of the valleys and headlands on the west side of the Island.
-From Humac we will hike to Grapceva Cave, the cradle of Hvar’s culture and civilization.
+From Humac we continue hiking Dalmatia via the Grapceva Cave, the cradle of Hvar’s culture and civilization.
 The cave is one of the prehistoric findings dating back to the Neolithic Period 5000 – 4000 years BC and one of the oldest discoveries in the Adriatic and the Mediterranean.
 Overnight Hvar town.

 Today we will hike to the peak of St. Nikola.
 The hiking tour leads you through vineyards following ancient paths trodden by locals who still cultivate their land in the same way their ancestors used to do.
 On the way down you will stop at beautiful cave and finally arrive in the village of Sveta Nedjelja.
 Since we continue along seaside there would be chance for swimming in one of beautiful bays on the way.
 Overnight Hvar town.

-A day when we say goodbye.
+A day when hiking Dalmatia comes to an end and we say goodbye.
 We will organize your departure timings according to your further traveling plans.